johnmathews/johnmathews.is/data/blog/binance-node-api.md

 The documentation assumes you have familiarity with running tasks in the background of a terminal session, and that you're familiar with `nohup`.
-I wasn't - I'd even forgotten what the `&` symbol does[ref]It starts a process in the background.
+I wasn't - I'd even forgotten what the `&` symbol does[^1] so I did some research and wrote some [notes](nohup-and-background-processes)

+[^1]:
+    It starts a process in the background.
 You can move it to the foreground with `fg` or see a list of running jobs using `jobs`.
-You can move a running job to the background (like a vim session) using `ctrl-z`[/ref] so I did some research and wrote some [notes](nohup-and-background-processes)
+You can move a running job to the background (like a vim session) using `ctrl-z`